 76ers' Furkan Korkmaz: Recalled from G-League

-Korkmaz was recalled from the G-League's Delaware 87ers on Thursday, Tom Moore of the Bucks County Courier Times reports.
+Korkmaz was recalled from the G-League's Delaware 87ers on Saturday, Derek Bodner of The Athletic Philadelphia reports.

-Korkmaz, who has seen just 12 NBA minutes this season, will likely continue to bounce back and forth between the 76ers and the 87ers.
-In Delaware, he's averaging 16.3 points, 5.3 rebounds, 3.6 assists and 1.3 steals across 32.7 minutes per contest.
+Korkmaz continues to bounce back and forth between the NBA and the G-League, though could see some action during Saturday's game against the Cavaliers considering Joel Embiid (rest) is out and Dario Saric (eye) is questionable.
+That said, it's doubtful he'll garner enough run to be fantasy relevant.

 More News